orcololo/python-flask-mega-tutorial/README.md

-## Just a simples repository from my learnings
+## Just a simple repository from my learnings.